mwunsch/weary/README.md

 The point is, **it's just Rack**.

-## TODO
+## Release Candidate

-1. More documentation.

-2. I'm not particularly happy about the specs, they seem a bit brittle in places.

-3. I'd love to see more examples that utilize the Rackness of Weary.
-Using Devise, Warden, or mounted in a Rails application.
+At this point, I need _your_ help to further Weary along.
+I'd love to see more examples that utilize the Rackness of Weary: using Devise, Warden, or mounted in a Rails application.

-4. Need to push adapter and middleware onto the Resource for Weary::Route's benefit.
+## Examples

+[**Gilt**](https://github.com/mwunsch/gilt) is a Ruby client to the [Gilt public API](https://dev.gilt.com/).
+Notice how much of the code is dedicated to the Gilt domain model, and very little to actually interacting with the web service.
+That's the idea.

 ## Copyright